INVS-SEC/NETGUARD/README.md

-# NETGUARD
+# ProbeAxis

-**NetGuard is designed for authorised security testing and educational use.
+**ProbeAxis is designed for authorised security testing and educational use.
 Only scan systems you own or have permission to test.**

-NetGuard is a Python network security tool that accepts an IP address or hostname and is being developed to:
+ProbeAxis is a Python network security tool that accepts an IP address or hostname and is being developed to:

 - Scan a predefined range of ports.
 - Report open and closed ports.